FluidPlay/EzMsg/README.md

 # How to use it?

 The easiest way to learn how to use EzMsg is by checking on the included EzMsg_tst scene, especially Projectile.cs and Armor.cs.
-For a new scene, take the follow steps:
+For a new scene, take the following steps:

-	1. Add the EzMsgManager component to any existing GameObject in your scene (could be the Main Camera).
+	(1) Add the EzMsgManager component to any existing GameObject in your scene (could be the Main Camera).
 This instance is required to host coroutines and keep track of the execution of multiple messages
-	2. Create a new C# class to define one or more receiving message's interfaces.
+	(2) Create a new C# class to define one or more receiving message's interfaces.
 The script must include System.Collections and UnityEngine.EventSystems, and each defined interface must implement IEventSystemHandler.
-	3. All method signatures defined in the interface must return type IEnumerable (and not Void), exception being methods to be called by EzMsg.Request
+	(3) All method signatures defined in the interface must return type IEnumerable (and not Void), exception being methods to be called by EzMsg.Request
-	4. The MonoBehaviour script which will send messages must include Ez.Msg (add `using Ez.Msg;` at the top of the script)
-	5. Now your script is ready to send a dynamic message from a certain interface type to another object.
+	(4) The MonoBehaviour script which will send messages must include Ez.Msg (add `using Ez.Msg;` at the top of the script) (5) Now your script is ready to send a dynamic message from a certain interface type to another object.
 Make sure to add .Run() at the end of any Send command if you want it to execute immediately.
 Requests are always executed immediately.

 # How can I sequence messages?